Our common welfare should come first; personal recovery depends upon the unity of The Recovery Group.

 The only requirement to be on our lists or to attend our meetings is a desire to stop eating compulsively.
 No person who has this desire will ever be barred from the group.
 The Recovery Group is where we learn to open our hearts and where we have unconditional acceptance.
 And, if we so desire, The Recovery Group can become our recovery home.
 The Recovery Group is a fellowship specifically for compulsive eaters; however, as mentioned in the implementation of Guideline One, some of our loops stress a second issue which is exacerbated by being a compulsive eater.
 Nevertheless, first and foremost, these loops are here for the main purpose of providing compulsive eaters a safe and serene place to work a Twelve Step recovery program and to carry the message to others who suffer.

-Each group should be autonomous except in matters affecting other groups and The Recovery Group as a whole.
+Each group should be autonomous except in matters affecting other groups or The Recovery Group as a whole.